KellyFromSales-HoH/HWRTools/README.md

 spawn_prefab \<id\> - spawns a prefab, eg "spawn_prefab prefabs/special/special_item_gambler.pfb"

+sound \<string\> - plays sound, the string is the sound name e.g event:/item/conflagration

 soundtest - Opens Soundtest Menu (based on @Varna's work, many thanks)

 F1 - Unit Spawn Menu, amount can't be specified in the same way it can with the console command, but list can be searched/filtered.